Activists seek to disqualify Trump from ballot in key states under 14th Amendment

 The groups say secretaries of state are empowered by the 14th Amendment to bar Trump from running for office because of the Jan.
 6, 2021, Capitol insurrection.

-Starting Sunday, Mi Familia Vota and Free Speech for People will stage a week of rallies and banner drops outside the offices of the secretaries of state of California, Oregon, Colorado and Georgia.
+Starting Sunday, Mi Familia Vota and Free Speech for People will stage a week of rallies and banner drops outside the offices of the secretaries of states of California, Oregon, Colorado, and Georgia.

 The groups also penned a letter to Nevada Secretary of State Cisco Aguilar last month, calling on him to block Trump under what’s known as the Insurrectionist Disqualification Clause.